Contrast-Security-OSS/docs/content/installation/java/Java-linux-packages.md

 This option is ideal for some scenarios in which Contrast must support legacy infrastructure but your Java application server configuration isn't well understood.
 However, in most scenarios, administrators want more granular control over their Contrast configurations.

-## Installation for Ubuntu-Based Systems
+## Ubuntu-Based Systems

+### Install the Java agent

 To install the Contrast Java agent for Ubuntu-based systems, complete the following steps.

-* Configure your system to Contrast's distribution-agnostic Debian repository.
+* Configure your system to Contrast's distribution agnostic Debian repository.

 ```
 curl https://contrastsecurity.jfrog.io/contrastsecurity/api/gpg/key/public | sudo apt-key add -